osdi16-p83/falcon/README.md

 # Falcon
 This project combines RDMA and Paxos.
 The initial result can be found [here](https://docs.google.com/spreadsheets/d/1bB1ziyoOpZQcXgyRxoR0OVqBlsNvFQkdMDKVOlDBzoI/edit?ts=574fd15f#gid=1663801845.).
+After 10th May, we did more scalability tests.
 OS: Ubuntu 14.04.02 64bit.
 ## How to run
 ### Install the dependencies for the program